-Program modules related to science (biology, geography, chemistry, physics) and social sciences / history are constructed in a way that stimulates the child’s natural curiosity.
+Program modules related to science (biology, geography, chemistry, physics) and social sciences/history are constructed in a way that stimulates the child’s natural curiosity.
 Teachers start their work by transferring the knowledge base, and then the interests and curiosity of students help to guide the further stage of teaching.
-Several modules combine concepts from areas of both science (biology, geography, chemistry and physics) and social sciences, as well as art, music and technology.
-Units of inquiry research modules in the areas of nature and social sciences educate students in the ability to create teaching and find solutions.
+Several modules combine concepts from areas of both science (biology, geography, chemistry, and physics) and social sciences, as well as art, music, and technology.
+Units of inquiry research modules in the areas of natural and social sciences educate students in the ability to create teaching and find solutions.
 All modules are built around the concept of “enduring understanding” or “big idea”.

 Other classes as part of the curriculum

 Students also attend PE classes (including swimming lessons), music, art, library, IT, modern languages (Spanish or French).
 For a detailed description of the activities offered, please go to the link under the name Class / Guide to the curriculum.